Solar PV Is Here to Stay

 The first trend is that state renewable portfolio standards (RPS) are here to stay.
 It’s unlikely any of the states with aggressive RPS will retreat from them.
 California has nearly reached its goal of having 33 percent renewables by 2020 and is on track to reach its goal of 50 percent renewables by 2030.
 Although grid resiliency and reliability concerns remain, several technologies — large-scale battery storage; fast-start, modular gas-fired generation; advanced grid technologies; and newly developed advanced inverters for solar PV systems — will be key to solving these issues.
 With this much momentum, it is difficult to see the Golden State changing course now, no matter what happens in Washington.

 The second trend is the remarkable decline in solar PV costs.
 In 2009, utility-scale PV averaged $3.70 per installed watt.
 In 2016, it dropped to around $1.25 per watt.
+In 2019, the cost was around 90 cents per watt.
 This decline has been driven by private market acceptance, technology advances and scaling of manufacturing.

 Some forecasters believe the solar market will follow the semiconductor industry, where costs were halved for every doubling of manufacturing capacity.
 While it’s difficult to predict whether advances in solar PV will follow this trajectory indefinitely, it is assumed this trend will continue for some time.